SchierleLukas/big-data-engineering/README.md

 # big-data-engineering

 This project implements a big data engineering use case, that processes server logs through five distinct layers.
-The system generates synthetic logs in the Generation Layer, ingests them through Apache Kafka in the Ingestion Layer, processes them using a distributed Apache Spark cluster in the Transformation Layer, stores the processed data in MariaDB in the Serving Layer, and visualizes the results using Grafana in the Visualization Layer.
+The system generates synthetic logs in the Generation Layer, ingests them through Apache Kafka in the Ingestion Layer, processes them using a distributed Apache Spark cluster in the Stream Processing Layer, stores the processed data in MariaDB in the Serving Layer, and visualizes the results using Grafana in the Visualization Layer.

 ## Project Overview

 - **Generation Layer**: Produces simulated server logs using a Python-based logs producer.
 - **Ingestion Layer**: Routes data through Kafka brokers (managed by Zookeeper) for reliable message queuing.
-- **Transformation Layer**: Processes streaming data using Spark master-worker cluster architecture.
+- **Stream Processing Layer**: Processes streaming data using Spark master-worker cluster architecture.
 - **Serving Layer**: Persists processed log data in MariaDB for storage and retrieval.
 - **Visualization Layer**: Presents data insights through Grafana dashboards.